tirlochanarora16/url_shortner/README.md

 - `ApplyMigration()`: Runs the migration SQL and records it in the database
 - `AddMigrationToDB()`: Adds the migration name to the `schema_migrations` table

+## CI/CD Pipeline with GitHub Actions, AWS EC2, and RDS PostgreSQL

+This project uses **GitHub Actions** for continuous integration and deployment.
+The workflow is defined in `.github/workflows/deploy.yml` and provides:

+- **Automatic build and deployment** on every push to the `main` branch
+- **Go binary build** for Linux (suitable for EC2 deployment)
+- **Secure upload** of the built binary to an AWS EC2 instance using SSH and SCP
+- **Environment variable management** by creating a `.env` file on the EC2 instance with the PostgreSQL connection string (for AWS RDS)
+- **Graceful restart** of the application on the EC2 instance
+- **Integration with AWS RDS PostgreSQL** for persistent database storage

+**Key steps in the workflow:**

+- Build the Go binary for Linux
+- Upload the binary to EC2 using `appleboy/scp-action`
+- SSH into EC2, set up environment variables, kill any running instance, and start the new binary with the correct environment

+This setup enables seamless, automated deployments to AWS infrastructure whenever you push code to the repository.

 ## API Endpoints